Immigration Law

 The government also requires immigrants to file Form N-400, Application for Naturalization.
 This will request information about their identity, work history, taxes paid, and any relevant crimes or other issues with national or international law.
 Once the filing is approved, they must sit for an interview with an immigration agent.
 Upon completion of all these steps, they will take an oath of allegiance to the country as their final step for citizenship.

 If any problems arise during the immigration process, whether it is related to the green card or other visas, the application, or appealing a negative decision from immigration officials, immigration lawyers could help.
-Because the rules are so strict on visa and residency requirements, someone who knows the laws and the legal system can reduce errors and improve the chances of a successful petition.
+The rules are strict on visa and residency requirements.
+An experienced attorney knows the laws and the legal system.
+An attorney can reduce errors and improve the chances of a successful petition.
+Contact an experienced immigration attorney to find out about your options.

 At LawInfo, we know legal issues can be stressful and confusing.
 We are committed to providing you with reliable legal information in a way that is easy to understand.
 Our pages are written by legal writers and reviewed by legal experts.
 We strive to present information in a neutral and unbiased way, so that you can make informed decisions based on your legal circumstances.